dyatlov-a/Inc.TeamAssistant/README.md

 - [X] Add a feature for use world map
 - [X] Redesign UI/UX
 - [X] Add story book for UI
+- [X] Add second round for code review
+- [X] Add comments to code review
+- [ ] Move to .NET9
+- [ ] Add telegram messages to story book
+- [ ] Add dashboard for retro
+- [ ] Add a feature for team health check
 - [ ] Integrate with GitLab (code review)
 - [ ] Split the monolith into separate services